 3. Set up a Virtual Private Network (VPN)

 Collaboration, file sharing, and generally being on the same page are challenging for any business, but they can be made even more challenging when multiple business locations each have their own networks.

+But new technology has made it easier to connect multiple offices with one network.
 The traditional solution was for businesses to implement Wide Area Networks (WANs) to connect remote offices.
 WANs are used to connect LANs, or Local Area Networks, which is what many businesses use as their primary network.
 But the overhead and installation costs for WANs are expensive, and there are better solutions today.

 Virtual Private Networks (VPNs) allow users to send and receive data securely across private networks using the internet.
 In other words, even though the internet is a public network, VPNs create a secure connection that enables your remote business locations to share data as if it was being shared on a private network.

 VPNs have several upsides.
 They provide more secure site-to-site connections, and they transfer information much faster than WANs.
 VPNs are also much less expensive, since you can use a single leased line to the internet for each office, cutting down on broadband costs.